AfricaBirdData/ABAP/README.md

 -   Or we can use `addVarEEclosestImage` to annotate each row in the data with the image in the collection that is closest in time.
-In the SABAP context this is particularly useful to annotate visit data, where we are interested in the conditions observers found during their surveys.
+In the ABAP context this is particularly useful to annotate visit data, where we are interested in the conditions observers found during their surveys.

 We demonstrate both annotating data with the [TerraClimate dataset](https://developers.google.com/earth-engine/datasets/catalog/IDAHO_EPSCOR_TERRACLIMATE).